tenzir/tenzir/web/blog/vast-v2.1/index.md

 vast rebuild [--all] [--undersized] [--parallel=<number>] [<expression>]
 ```

-A rebuild is not useful when upgrading outdated partitions, but also when
+A rebuild is not only useful when upgrading outdated partitions, but also when
 changing parameters of up-to-date partitions.
 Use the `--all` flag to extend a
 rebuild operation to _all_ partitions.
 (Internally, VAST versions the partition
 state via FlatBuffers.
 An outdated partition is one whose version number is not